Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management Programs

-Get a career in green, sustainable building management with the Building Energy and Resource Management (BERM) program at Douglas College.
+Get a career in the low-carbon, green building, or sustainable building management sector with building-based energy and resource management programs at Douglas College.

-BERM courses have been developed with the support of Natural Resources Canada, BC Hydro, Fortis BC, the Homeowner Protection Office, MetroVancouver and other organizations.
+Our programs and courses have been developed with support from Natural Resources Canada, BC Hydro, Fortis BC, the BC Housing, and MetroVancouver, and many industry individuals.

 Competencies developed include navigating current sensibilities concerned with energy and resources, including public and organizational policies, programs and incentives.

 You will also gain a practical understanding of building systems, such as:

 We believe in helping students develop necessary technical skills and the communication skills needed for facilitating policy and organizational changes while implementing energy and resource conservation measures.

 Graduates of the program take their place in the low-carbon economy, providing important contributions to a sustainable society.